 - Your promise has to win over new customers.

-By taking a sophisticated sale tool like a USP and applying it to a small or medium sized business, provides you with a clear competitive advantage over the competition.
+When you take a sophisticated sales tool like a USP and apply it to a small or medium-sized business, you have a clear competitive advantage over the competition.

 How To Hire A Great Web Developer and Marketing Team

 The purpose of this section is to provide you with some tools and insight that will assist you in finding the best web developer for your business.

 Hiring the right web development and marketing team can be a challenge, whether you’re a mature organization or your just starting out.
 And, there is a lot of competing advice out there and some things to watch out for.
 Here are a few tips to help you hire a marketing team that will make all the difference.